Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 What are the security considerations of generating your own seed phrase?

-When generating your own seed phrase, security must be top of mind throughout the whole process.
+When generating your own seed phrase, security must be top-of-mind throughout the whole process.
 The most crucial part of generating your seed phrase rests with the generation of entropy, which is the first step of generating your seed phrase.

 Your seed phrase can have 12, 15, 18, 21, or 24 words.
-The more words in your seed phrase, the higher the entropy, which means higher security.
-A correctly generated 24-word seed phrase will ALWAYS produce a wallet that is more secure than a 12 word seed phrase.
-Many wallets today only produce 12-word seed phrases in their built-in wallet creation workflow, but it's important to note that 12-word seed phrases are still very secure.
+Remember that the more words in your seed phrase, the higher the entropy, which results in higher security.
+A correctly generated 24-word seed phrase will ALWAYS produce a wallet that is more secure than a 12-word seed phrase.
+Many wallets today only produce 12-word seed phrases in their built-in wallet creation workflow - and given today's technology, 12-word seed phrases are still very secure.
+But a key concept here is 'correctly generated.'
+The only parameter that can be changed is the source of entropy.
+This is very important because if the source of entropy is corrupted, an attacker could potentially regenerate your wallet and steal your funds.

 Art Krotou